 The establishment of America as a nation all its own occurred from 19 April 1775 to October 1781.
 Hostilities were required because the British considered the Thirteen Colonies nothing more than another exclave of the global British Empire, and King George wanted the lion’s share of all the Colonies’ wealth.
 America’s Founding Fathers had had enough, and when 8 Minutemen were killed on Lexington Green, the fight was on.

-He lost about 6 major battles, and won only about 3, but the three he won were the three that mattered in the end.
+He lost about 6 major battles and won only about 3, but the three he won were the three that mattered in the end.
 His primary enemy was Charles Lord Cornwallis, who was more than a match for him many times.
-But when Washington combined all his American forces with those of the French of Gilbert du Motier, the Marquis de Lafayette, Cornwallis could not overcome them.
+But when Washington combined all his American forces with Gilbert du Motier’s French, the Marquis de Lafayette, Cornwallis could not overcome them.
 When he surrendered, The United States of America became a nation all its own.

-This war ranks higher than that of #3 because #3 left one question unanswered after the drafting of the Constitution: if all men are created equal, why are blacks bought and sold, families of them broken up, and in other ways inhumanely treated for the purpose of using them like farm animals?
+This war ranks higher than that of #3 because #3 left one question unanswered after the drafting of the Constitution: if all men are created equal, why are blacks bought and sold, families of them broken up, and in other ways inhumanely treated to use them like farm animals?
 Why aren’t blacks allowed to vote?
 Are they, at long last, men?

-In order to circumvent this last question, most white citizens, especially in the South, actually argued that black people were not humans, but slightly subhuman.
+To circumvent this last question, most white citizens, especially in the South, argued that black people were not humans but slightly subhuman.
 They weren’t even counted in censuses until 1787, and even then, only 3/5 of all blacks would be counted in a given area.
-The causes of the Civil War, or more properly, the War over States’ Rights, include much more than slavery, but the sustenance or abolition of slavery was the result everyone watched for, and what all the politicians fought for.
+The causes of the Civil War, or more properly, the War over States’ Rights, include much more than slavery, but the sustenance or abolition of slavery was the result everyone watched for and what all the politicians fought for.
 At no other time in American history was the nation more polarized over any issue.
 In hindsight, fighting over it was the only resolution.
 No compromise could avail itself forever.